|Title:||Scaling Up TRIAD: Teaching Early Mathematics for Understanding with Trajectories and Technologies|

-Co-Principal Investigators: Julie Sarama, Jaekyung Lee, Mark Lipsey, and Dale Farran
+Co-Principal Investigators: Sarama, Julie; Lee, J.; Lipsey, Mark; Farran, Dale

-Population: Participants will be 120 teachers and 1440 children in the New York , Boston, and Nashville area.
-From each PreK classroom, 12 kindergarten-intending children will be randomly selected for assessment, and they will be followed through grade 1.
+Sample: Participants will be 120 teachers and 1440 children in the New York, Boston, and Nashville area.
+From each pre-K classroom, 12 children who will soon be entering kindergarten will be randomly selected for assessment, and they will be followed through grade 1.
 The schools serve low-achieving populations, but their settings and racial/ethnic compositions are diverse.
-In the New York sites, approximately 83% of students are White, 17% minority.
-Free or reduced-price lunch rates range from 74% to 99%.
-In Boston, the sites serve mostly African American (46%) and Hispanic (31%) children, about a third of whom have limited English proficiency and approximately 74% of whom receive public assistance.
+In the New York sites, approximately 83 percent of students are White and 17 percent minority.
+Free or reduced-price lunch rates range from 74 percent to 99 percent.
+In Boston, the sites serve mostly African-American (46 percent) and Hispanic (31 percent) children, about 1/3rd of whom have limited English proficiency and approximately 74 percent of whom receive public assistance.

 Research Design and Methods: The researchers will use a multisite cluster randomized experimental design that enables a formal test of the generalizability of TRIAD's impact over the varied settings in which it may ultimately be implemented.
 Schools will be randomly assigned within districts to one of three conditions: Control, experimental, and experimental with follow-through.
 In the follow-through experimental group, teachers in grades K and 1 will be taught about the preschool intervention and ways to build upon it.
 Teachers will participate in a credit-bearing professional development course with five components: (a) a 5-day institute in the summer and 2-day follow up after the winter break, (b) 3-hour classes after school once per month, (c) out of class assignments, (d) electronic communications, and (e) coaching and mentoring within each teacher's classroom.
 Fidelity of implementation will be assessed by means of two observational instruments.